This eggplant recipe is the perfect comfort food for the cold winter ahead, and makes a great appetizer to serve during the holidays!

 4. To serve, toast a thin slice of bread, spread on ricotta cheese, top with caponata, and garnish with pea shoots.
 Enjoy!

-Nic & Nat are the Sneaky Mommies.
-They develop, test and share their favourite family-friendly recipes that even your pickiest eater will enjoy on her website Sneaky Mommies.
+Nat develops, tests and shares her favourite family-friendly recipes that even your pickiest eater will enjoy on her website Sneaky Mommies.